Rudxain/RX-wiki/wiki/p-ness.md

 - 3-ness of ±192 is 1/7, because 192 = 2^6 ⋅ 3^1 and 1/(6+1) = 1/7

 ## Name
-"p-ness" has similar pronunciation to "penis" in english, and (coincidentally) "penes" in spanish.
+"p-ness" has similar pronunciation to "penis" in english, and (coincidentally) "penes" in español.
 This was unintentional, but now it's intentional, because "funi"